A Hands-On Guide to Mobile-First Responsive Design

 Our procedure follows these steps:

 3. Design with the smallest breakpoints and then scale up — Build the mobile wireframe first, then use that as the model for larger breakpoints.
-Expand the screen until there’s too much white space
+Expand the screen until there’s too much negative space.

 4. Enlarge touch targets — Fingers are much wider than pixel-precise mouse cursors, and so need larger elements on which to tap.
-At the time of this writing, Apple recommends 44 pixels square for touch targets.
-Give hyperlinks plenty of space, and slightly enlarge buttons, and make sure that
+At the time of this writing, Apple recommends 44 pixels square for touch targets (read about mobile design for iOS and Android).
+Give hyperlinks plenty of space, and slightly enlarge buttons, and make sure that there’s enough space around all the interactive elements.

 5. Don’t count on hovers — It almost goes without saying, but designers often rely on hover and mouseover effects in their interactive work.
-If you’re thinking mobile-friendly, don’t.
-There is no hover control for fingertips yet.
+If you’re thinking mobile-friendly, don’t do that.

 7. Avoid large graphics — Landscape photos and complex graphics don’t display well when your screen is only a few inches across.
 Cater to mobile users with images that are readable on handheld screens.